-The Arcteryx Bora2 Mid performed admirably in the traction metric, scoring an 8 alongside the Editors' Choice-winning Salomon Quest 4D.
+The Arcteryx Bora2 Mid performed admirably in the traction metric.
 Its Vibram sole was developed in partnership with Arcteryx and uses a rubber compound that is soft enough for gripping dry rock, but hard enough to bite into snow, mud, and scree.
 The lug pattern is an open design, with lots of room in between lugs to ensure they don't get clogged with debris.
 The outer perimeter is capable of kicking steps into firm snow and gave us confidence on our early season hikes.

 The Arcteryx Bora2 Mid has a flood height of 6.8 inches, which is the best of any boot in our review.
 This is thanks to the fact that the inner bootie has the Gore-Tex liner, and it extends higher than the tongue gusset where a boot's waterproof membrane typically ends.
 The upshot is that our feet stayed dry during our five-minute submersion test.
 The downside is that the tongue area is open, and water seeped into the boot shell at a depth of only 2.5 inches.
 Our feet stayed dry, but with water sloshing around inside the boot between the outer shell and the bootie our only recourse was to take our boots off and dump the water out.